Binary-to-text encoding: Examples

-Some older and today uncommon formats include BOO, BTOA, and USR encoding.
+Some older and today uncommon formats include BOO (a base64), BTOA (vaguely-defined "binary to ascii", historically base85, today in JavaScript base64), and USR encoding.

 Base64 (with many variants including uuencoding) maps sequences of 6 bits to printable characters.
 Since there are more than 2^{6} = 64 printable characters, this is possible.
 A given sequence of bytes is translated by viewing it as a stream of bits, breaking this stream into chunks of 6 bits and generating the sequence of corresponding characters.
 The different encodings differ in the mapping between sequences of bits and characters and in how the resulting text is formatted.

 Some encodings (the original version of BinHex and the recommended encoding for CipherSaber) use four bits instead of six, mapping all possible sequences of 4 bits onto the 16 standard hexadecimal digits.
 Using 4 bits per encoded character leads to a 50% longer output than base64, but simplifies encoding and decoding—expanding each byte in the source independently to two encoded bytes is simpler than base64's expanding 3 source bytes to 4 encoded bytes.

 Out of PETSCII's first 192 codes, 164 have visible representations when quoted: 5 (white), 17–20 and 28–31 (colors and cursor controls), 32–90 (ascii equivalent), 91–127 (graphics), 129 (orange), 133–140 (function keys), 144–159 (colors and cursor controls), and 160–192 (graphics).
 This theoretically permits encodings, such as base128, between PETSCII-speaking machines.